caltechlibrary/cell-atlas/about.md

 ---
 ## About the Project

 This open-access educational resource is provided by the [Caltech Library](https://www.library.caltech.edu/).
 It is an experiment in multimedia digital publishing.
 As such, it will keep evolving to take advantage of new tools to share information, and to reflect current scientific knowledge.
-Initially released in December 2020, the textbook will be updated frequently, so check [What’s New](#new) for additions to future editions.
+Initially released in December 2020, the textbook is updated frequently, so check [What’s New](#new) to see what's changed.

 You can find more information about how the book was built, content and navigation, and acknowledgments in the [Introduction](introduction.html).